easiest ever cinnamon rolls

 5

-Put the dough in a large bowl with lightly oiled sides.
+Put the dough in a large lightly-oiled bowl.
 Cover and set in a warm place.
 Allow to rise until the dough has doubled in size.

 • Dough rolled into a rectangle on a floured surface.

-On a floured surface, knead the dough until smooth and then roll it out into a large rectangle.
+Turn the risen dough out onto a floured surface and knead until smooth.
+Then roll it out into a large rectangle.

 • Butter and cinnamon sugar sprinkled over the dough.

-Generously spread the room-temperature butter over the top of the rectangle of dough.
-Sprinkle with the cinnamon sugar mixture.
-Sprinkle the chopped pecans pieces over the sugar-cinnamon mixture (optional).
+Generously spread the butter over the top of the dough.
+Combine the cinnamon and the remaining sugar in a small bowl and sprinkle the mixture evenly over the butter.
+Sprinkle the chopped pecan pieces over the cinnamon-sugar mixture, if using.

 • Dough rolled into a log.